alphalemon/alphalemon-docs/themes-configuration-in-detail.rst

         </service>
     </services>

-This service defines an AlTheme object and its class has already been declared in the ThemeEngine services configuration and it is identified by the **%alpha_lemon_theme_engine.theme.class%** parameter.
+This service defines an **AlTheme** object and its class has already been declared in the ThemeEngine services configuration and it is identified by the **%alpha_lemon_theme_engine.theme.class%** parameter.

-The theme's id is defined as **[bundle_name_extension_alias].theme** and requires a string argument which contains the theme's name,  **BusinessWebsiteTheme** in this case.
-To tell AlphaLemon that this bundle is a Theme-App the service is tagged as **alpha_lemon_theme_engine.themes.theme**.
+The theme's id is defined as **[bundle_name_extension_alias].theme** and requires a string argument which contains the theme's name without the Bundle extension, so **BusinessWebsiteTheme** in this case.

+To define this bundle as a Theme-App, the service has been tagged as **alpha_lemon_theme_engine.themes.theme**.

 The template service
 --------------------

 A Template is defined as an xml file saved under a dedicated folder under the **Resources/config** directory, named **templates**.
 Let's see how the BusinessWebsiteThemeBundle's home template is defined:

 .. code-block:: xml

     <parameters>
         <parameter key="business_website.home.external_stylesheets.cms" type="collection">
             <parameter>@BusinessWebsiteThemeBundle/Resources/public/css/cms_fix.css</parameter>